centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 ![image](../assets/alerts/resources-status/resources-status-graph-display-events.gif)

-It's possible to add a comment directly on the graph, by left clicking anywhere at the time you want to add it, and select "Add a comment" on the tooltip that appears:
+It is possible to add a comment directly on the graph, by left clicking anywhere at the time you want to add it, and select "Add a comment" on the tooltip that appears:

 ![image](../assets/alerts/resources-status/resources-status-graph-add-comment.gif)